Internship Funding Opportunities

 The Internship Grant Fund (IGF) provides financial support to Vassar students who are participating in low-pay and unpaid summer internship opportunities.
 Any current Vassar freshman, sophomore, junior with an unpaid or low-pay internship secured may apply.
 Preference will be given to students who receive financial aid at Vassar.

 Application components include: information about your secured internship(s), resume, cover letter, budget, financial aid award letter, and contact information for 2 references.

-Applications will be reviewed on a rolling basis beginning mid-March and will continue until funds are depleted.
+Applications will be reviewed on a rolling basis beginning in March and will continue until funds are depleted.
 Typical grants are $250-$2500.

 Students who are Pell Grant eligible who also have a summer earnings requirement will also be considered for a one-time summer earnings relief up to $2000, in addition to the IGF award.

 Applicants usually receive notification of their award status 2-3 weeks after their application is submitted.